-Boone’s Ridge is owned and operated by the Appalachian Wildlife Foundation, a 501 (C) (3), non-profit organization.
+Boone’s Ridge is owned by the Appalachian Wildlife Foundation (AWF), a 501 (c) (3), non-profit organization.

 Elk are a tourism super-magnet, attracting crowds wherever viewing opportunities exist, and Kentucky is home to the largest wild elk population east of the Rocky Mountains.

 Boone’s Ridge is home to over 260 species of birds, and is already listed as a “bird watching hotspot” by the Cornell Lab of Ornithology, the leading resource and community of birders.
 The site will be a favored destination amongst the over 60 million self-described “birders” in the US, as well as casual enthusiasts.

 Black bears are regarded as the most popular wildlife species among tourists in the United States and are plentiful at Boone’s Ridge.

 White-tailed deer can be seen in great numbers at Boone’s Ridge.

 A robust population of Bobcats is present at Boone’s Ridge where they thrive in the backdrop of the Cumberland Mountains.